 The dire need for an alternative to life in circuses

-ElephantVoices Brasil - Junia and her team keep learning as much as possible about captive elephants in Brazil and elsewhere in South America - many of whom are kept under terrible conditions.
-ElephantVoices believes that there are about 24 elephants held in Brazilian zoos, and a few held in circuses or chained on rural properties.
+ElephantVoices Brasil - Junia and her team of volunteers - continued to gather information about captive elephants in Brazil, and elsewhere in South America, many of whom are kept under terrible conditions.
+They found that there were about 24 elephants held in Brazilian zoos, and a few held in circuses or chained on rural properties.
+The total number was estimated to be between 35 and 40 elephants.
 One of the performing circus elephants, Semba, died in 2012.
 Another, Lady, was more recently donated to a small zoo, due to the increasing pressure against the use of animals in Brazilian circuses.

-With the purchase of a stunning 2800 acre property in Chapada dos Guimarães, Mato Grosso, in June 2015, the project reached a key milestone.
-Read more about this here.
-Santuário de Elefantes Brasil received its first two elephants, Maia and Guida, in October 2016, which created headlines around the world.
+We were humbled, touched and proud when the Sanctuary received its first two elephants, Maia and Guida, in October 2016, which created headlines around the world.
 You'll find quite a few through a search on Google - "Brazil opens Latin America's first elephant sanctuary".
-A sanctuary in Brazil will operate with the Sanctuary for Elephants - Overall Principles, developed by ElephantVoices, as a foundation.
+The Sanctuary will operate on the basis of Sanctuary for Elephants - Overall Principles.

-Triggered by the faith of Teresita
+Inspired by the plight of Teresita in Sao Paulo Zoo

-Junia Machado's interest in elephants was triggered when she was eight years old.
+Junia Machado's interest in elephants was inspired when she was eight years old.
 She began to take photographs of elephants in 2005 to call attention to their plight.
-When Junia saw Teresita in São Paulo Zoo some years ago, she made up her mind to do her best for elephants and contacted ElephantVoices.
+When Junia saw Teresita in São Paulo Zoo some years ago, she made up her mind to take action for elephants and contacted ElephantVoices.
 Since then she has built up a network of people volunteering time and energy for elephants.